FAQ about Guide Dogs in Tasmania

 Training Guide Dogs is an expensive business.
 Our puppies are specifically bred to meet the demands of Guide Dog work, in order to ensure they are physically and temperamentally suited to the task.

-We receive minimal support from the state and federal governments, therefore the majority of our income is derived from donations and our own fundraising efforts.
+We receive minimal support from the government, therefore the majority of our income is derived from donations and our own fundraising efforts.

-Major income sources include our raffle sales, model dog collections, and public donations.
-We are also able to supplement our income through corporate sponsorship and programs such as Puppy Love.
+Major income sources include model dog collections and general public donations.
+We are also able to supplement our income through sponsorship and regular giving through the Puppy Love program.

 We can’t raise the pups into heroes without help from volunteers.
 Our Puppy Raisers and Boarders are a very special breed in themselves!